 Coppa Club

-Their regular breakfast is served daily from 9:30am - 11:30am.
-Choices include artisan pastries, Greek yoghurt with granola, crushed avocado on toast, skillet breakfasts and their signature kefir pancakes.
+Their regular breakfast is served daily from 9am - 11:30am.
+Choices include artisan pastries, Greek yoghurt with granola, green shakshuka, avocado and spinach on toast, harissa baked eggs and their peanut butter pancakes.

 Other popular choices in the area: